choderalab/software-development/PYTHON_CODING.md

 ## Find bugs before they find you
 Nothing wastes your time like a bug that does not raise an error.
-You can spend several week on some results before you realize your code is incorrect.
+You can spend several weeks on some results before you realize your code is incorrect.
+It is even worse when you realize it after publication.
 There are few practices that can help you to **prevent introducing bugs.**
 - **First and foremost, write tests!** The paradigm of test-driven development is simple:
   1. Create a test that fails, so that you know you are testing the right thing.
-  2. Implement only the feature that make you pass the test.
+  2. Implement only the code that makes you pass the test.
   3. Clean up your code (refactor, update docs, etc.) and repeat.

-  Several Python tools (pytest, nose2, unittest), allow you to run tests automatically.
+  Several Python tools (pytest, nose2, unittest), allow you to easily run tests automatically.
 This will lower the chances of introducing regressions when you modify your code.
 See this [tutorial on testing]() for more information, and to get started.
 - **Do not compare floats for equality.** Because computers represent real numbers in binary with finite precision, you can obtain unexpected results.
 For example, `0.1` has a periodic binary representation, and it cannot be expressed by a finite number of bits.

    ```python